kiedtl/website/src/content/blog/hare.md

 bad choice.
-You're going to miss out on LLVM's optimisations, you're going to have to finish up that half baked `aarch64` code, and you're going to have to write your own code to support other architectures, but hey, you're going to get *screaming* fast compiles and a much simpler compiler design!
+You're going to miss out on LLVM's optimisations, you're going to have to finish up that half baked `aarch64` code, and you're going to have to write your own code to support other architectures, but hey, you're going to get some pretty fast compiles and a much simpler compiler design!
 As a bonus, you'll get to use C instead of C++!

 Hopefully the improvements the Hare developers makes to QBE will be